marcelpetrick/DevNotes/BeenThereSeenThat/20240426_Getting_Started_with_the_Yocto_Project/README.md

 * Adrian Thomasset - Doulos Senior Member Technical Staff

 ## agenda today
-* creating custo linux distributions
+* creating custom linux distributions
-* usin a yocto bsp for the
+* using a yocto bsp for the
 * adding new software to a distribution
 ![](img00.png)
-* compnents of a linux system: boot loader, kernel, c runtime library (glibc), shell/utilities (bussybox)
+* components of a linux system: boot loader, kernel, c runtime library (glibc), shell/utilities (busybox)
 ![](img01.png)
 * these components are well understood
 * choices: software and versions: busybox, toybox, musl